jundalisay/spblist/content/en/material/solutions/levitation.md

 ---
+## Material Bands
-title: "Levitation via Material Bands"
+title: "Levitation via Cartesian Relationality"
 date: 2022-08-04
 image: /graphics/physics/aethertech.png
 description: "Here, we explain Effort as implemented to create action-at-a-distance, something that is not known in Physics"